 This is mostly a myth.
 Most adjusters would advise to FILE a claim any time there is damage to your property.
 Unlike car insurance, home insurance premiums are not based on an individual basis, but by amount insured, zip code, neighborhood, credit score, proximity to fire stations, type of construction, age of home, etc..

 Yes, they care.
 They entered into a contract with you and their business is based on fulfilling that contract and perception of fairness.
 They operate under the same set of rules in that contract that you do.
 Of course, homeowners are less knowledgeable about certain aspects of the policy.
 Insurers have continually raised the bar on customer service and try to quickly and efficiently handle your claim.

-The timetable is highly variable depending upon the Scope of work, the availability of tradesmen and materials, inspections and approvals, and other factors.
+The timetable is highly variable depending upon the Scope of work, the availability of tradesmen and materials, inspections and approvals, and numerous other factors.
 Delays are inevitable, but the insurance industry has every desire for the claim experience to be as short and hassle free as possible.

 EASTCO General Contractors in San Antonio, Texas was established in 1976.
 Our expertise includes commercial, multi-family, and residential construction from ground up new construction., renovation/remodeling, and insurance loss restoration.